JayMass5800/HabitV8/ISAR_MIGRATION_SESSION_REPORT.md

 # Isar Migration Progress Report

-## Date: Current Session
+## Date: Current Session (Updated)

 ## Summary

-Successfully completed Phases 1-3 of the Isar migration with a **clean swap approach** - replacing Hive entirely with Isar while preserving ALL functionality.
+Successfully completed Phases 1-4 of the Isar migration with a **clean swap approach** - replacing Hive entirely with Isar while preserving ALL functionality.
+All core Isar files are now error-free and ready for integration testing.

 ## ✅ Completed Work